… the more you earn!

 I stuck with 4:

-- Interaction design foundation as I like the bigger amount of knowledge covering the topics and the stress free learning.
-Besides it has a very good reputation in the industry.
+- Interaction design foundation as I like the bigger amount of knowledge covering the topics and stress-free learning.
+Besides, it has a very good reputation in the industry.

 - Career Foundry as they have a mentor system and incredible community.
-As a mentor at CF I don’t really take classes on my own, but if I’d be a student I’d love this one as the mentor and tutor system brings so much value to it as non of the other three do.
+As a mentor at CF, I don’t really take classes on my own, but if I’d be a student I’d love this one as the mentor and tutor system brings so much value to it as none of the other three do.

 - Lynda.com as they have very practical courses that show you how to use tools and have this class-like approach to it.

-Disclaimer: some links are ref. links that will give you discount if you choose to join and give something back to me as well.
+Disclaimer: Some links are ref. links that will give you a discount if you choose to join and give something back to me as well.

-I’ll go deeper and do a review on all thee in the next weeks, give you a bit more information and perhaps help you decide which would be better for you.
+I’ll go deeper and do a review on all three in the next weeks, give you a bit more information and perhaps help you decide which would be better for you.

 There are so many resources out there that you can choose from.
 I chose to showcase just four.
 The four I believe in.
 But no matter what you choose – never stop learning!
-Not only will that make you feel more alive, it will also help you become a person with a wider understanding of the subject, and a great sparing partner in discussions.
-And if nothing else learning will in the end you better at your job, and effectively make your pay bigger.
+Not only will that make you feel more alive, but it will also help you become a person with a wider understanding of the subject, and a great sparring partner in discussions.
+And if nothing else learning will, in the end, you better at your job, and effectively make your pay bigger.